AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/marketo-measure-reports/marketo-measure-reporting-guide.md

 * What is the marketing story of particular titles, roles, personas?
 * Which channels drive MQLs, or other Lead/Contact statuses?

 Primarily, companies need to know, “where are my Leads/Contacts coming from?”.
 Historically, this was answered with a single, one dimensional value (Lead Source for example).
 However, as outlined in #1 and #2 above, we know that Leads can have multiple touchpoints during their journey of becoming a Lead.
-The Bizible Touchpoint allows us to get insight into the two most crucial interactions that represent how a Lead was generated: their First Touch and their Lead Creation Touch.
-Bizible Touchpoints are also _multi-dimensional_ meaning they carry loads of marketing data, primarily where the person came from (Marketing Channel) and what the person engaged with (Content).
+The Buyer Touchpoint allows us to get insight into the two most crucial interactions that represent how a Lead was generated: their First Touch and their Lead Creation Touch.
+Buyer Touchpoints are also _multi-dimensional_ meaning they carry loads of marketing data, primarily where the person came from (Marketing Channel) and what the person engaged with (Content).

 The [attribution models](/help/introduction-to-marketo-measure/overview-resources/marketo-measure-attribution-models.md) providing the best insight into people-based metrics are: